 - EST 230 ICT for Sustainable Development (Previously EST 389 -Topics - ICT for Sustainable Development), (Offered every semester) Prerequisite for the following four (4) courses:

 - EST 320 Communication Technology Systems (Previously EST 389 -Topics - Shaping Digital Networks), (Spring)

 - EST 364 How to Build a Startup (Previously EST 499 -Topics - The Digital Entrepreneur), (Fall 2016)

-- EST 371 Data Science Management (Previously EST 389 -Topics -Data Science and the Digital Disruption), (Fall)
+- EST 371 Data Science Management (Previously EST 389 -Topics -Data Science and the Digital Disruption, taught in Spring 2016)

-- EST 372 The Mobile Revolution in Development (Previously EST 499 -Topics – The Mobile Revolution in Development), (Spring)
+- EST 372 The Mobile Revolution in Development (Previously EST 499 -Topics – The Mobile Revolution in Development, taught in Spring 2016)